Implicit-explicit Runge-Kutta for radiation hydrodynamics I: gray diffusion

-For the purposes of putting the standard radiation hydrodynamics operator split in a more general Runge Kutta framework, we also introduce an additive linearly implicit explicit Runge Kutta (ALIMEX-RK) method (see \emph{Acknowledgements}).
-First, let us first partition our operator in an additive IMEX sense \eqref{eq:limex-split}, copy the equations as in the LIMEX setting, but now apply three different RK tableaux to the resulting system:
+For the purpose of putting the standard radiation hydrodynamics operator split in a more general Runge Kutta framework, we also introduce a three-way partitioned additive linearly implicit explicit Runge Kutta (ALIMEX-RK) method (see \emph{Acknowledgements}).
+We use the semi-implicit-explicit partition in \eqref{eq:limex-split}, copy the equations as in the LIMEX setting, but now apply three different RK tableaux to the resulting system:

 where the underbraces indicate which of the three Runge-Kutta tableaux from a three-way additive Runge-Kutta method are applied to each operator:

 In our case, we construct $\hat{A}$ and $\tilde{A}$ to be explicit (strictly lower triangular) and $A$ to be of DIRK type (lower triangular).
 This corresponds to treating $N_E(y^*)$ explicit in both equations, and $N_I(y^*,y)$ explicit in $y^*$ (with a potentially different explicit step than $N_E(\cdot)$) and implicit in $y$.
 Then, a time step takes the form